sgnd/docker-course/README.md

 To remove a service from the Swarm, you can use the `docker service rm` command.
 For example:

-`docker service rm <service_name>`
+`docker service rm <service_id>`

 This command will remove the specified service from the Swarm.
+If the service is running tasks, those tasks will be stopped and removed before the service is removed.

 ### Rolling Back a Service

-To roll back a service to a previous configuration, you can use the `docker service rollback` command.
+To roll back a service to a previous version, you can use the `docker service rollback` command.
 For example:

-`docker service rollback <service_name> `
+`docker service rollback <service_id> `

-This command will roll back the specified service to the previous configuration.
+This command will roll back the specified service to the previous version.
+It will stop the current tasks, update the service's configuration, and start new tasks with the previous version of the image.

 ### Scaling a Service

-To scale a service up or down, you can use the `docker service scale` command.
+To scale a service to a specific number of replicas, you can use the `docker service scale` command.
 For example:

-`docker service scale <service_name>=<number_of_replicas> `
+`docker service scale <service_id>=<replicas> `

 This command will scale the specified service to the specified number of replicas.
+It will update the service's configuration and start or stop tasks as needed to reach the desired number of replicas.

 ### Updating the Configuration of a Service

 To update the configuration of a service, you can use the `docker service update` command.
 For example:

-`docker service update <service_name> <options> `
+`docker service update <service_id> <options> `

 This command will update the specified service with the specified options.
-The options can include changes to the service's image, networks, environment variables, and other settings.
+You can use various options to customize the service's behavior, such as setting environment variables, mapping ports, and mounting volumes.

 ## Working with Swarm nodes